Skip to main content

 Warnings

-Call your doctor at once if you have severe pain in your upper stomach spreading to your back, increased thirst, increased urination, severe headaches, ringing in your ears, dizziness, nausea, vision problems, weight loss, changes in skin color, feeling very weak or tired.
+Call your doctor at once if you have signs of an allergic reaction to Skytrofa, severe pain in your upper stomach spreading to your back, increased thirst, increased urination, severe headaches, ringing in your ears, dizziness, nausea, vision problems, weight loss, changes in skin color, or feel very weak or tired.

 Before taking this medicine